Contents

 </form>

-With this in place, javascript-enabled clients would still get the nice active-search UX, but non-javascript enabled clients would be able to hit the enter key and still search.
+clients would be able to hit the enter key and still search.
 Even better, you could add a “Search” button as well.
-You would then need to update the form with an hx-post that mirrored the action attribute, or perhaps use hx-boost on it.

-You would need to check on the server side for the HX-Request header to differentiate between an htmx-driven and a regular request, to determine exactly what to render to the client.
+You would need to check on the server side for the HX-Request

 Other patterns can be adapted similarly to achieve the progressive enhancement needs of your application.